saraculhane/acstats/TO-DO.md

 1. Create manual pages and vignettes and documentation
 1. Test other citation styles as faculty/students request
-1. Add Table of Abbreviations (maybe in a text file/Rmd file?)
-1. Use index features like Hadley did in adv-r
 1. Submit to CRAN
 1. Allow for documents to be produced in epub/html formats as well as PDF format